Environmental issues in the European Union

-Environmental issue in the European Union include the environmental issues identified by the European Union as well as its constituent states.
+Environmental issues in the European Union include the environmental issues identified by the European Union as well as its constituent states.
 The European Union has several federal bodies which create policy and practice across the constituent states.

 Issues

 Air pollution

 A report from the European Environment Agency shows that road transport remains Europe's single largest air polluter.

 National Emission Ceilings (NEC) for certain atmospheric pollutants are regulated by NECD Directive 2001/81/EC (NECD).
 As part of the preparatory work associated with the revision of the NECD, the European Commission is assisted by the NECPI working group (National Emission Ceilings – Policy Instruments).

 Directive 2008/50/EC of the European Parliament and of the Council of 21 May 2008 on ambient air quality and cleaner air for Europe (the new Air Quality Directive) has entered into force on 11 June 2008.